12 Foods That Are Higher in Iron Than Spinach

 Nuts, in general, are full of good-for-you fats and a decent amount of protein; cashews—in addition to being the first nut picked out of trail mix—have the distinction of being highest in iron, with 2 mg per quarter-cup.
 Toss back a handful as a snack or try blending them into cashew butter for a creamy, protein-rich spread.

-The seed with the most iron is technically sesame, but it's tough to eat enough of them.
+The seed with the most iron is technically sesame, but it’s tough to eat enough of them.
 Pumpkin seeds, however, make a great snack, are full of calcium, protein, and zinc, and a quarter cup has 4.5 mg of iron.
+Try our turkey burger with pumpkin seed pesto.

 Surprised?
 Cocoa comes from a bean, and like other beans, it’s fairly high in iron.
 An ounce of the dark stuff (look for a cacao percentage around 60 or 70) contains more than three mg.
 Just don’t overdo it—the calories add up quickly.
 Here are some more benefits of eating dark chocolate.